 The summer before college is a good time to sort through your closet and donate things you don’t wear.
 If you plan to go home for Thanksgiving, you probably won’t need to bring all of your winter gear with you right away.
 But an organized closet will make it easier to find what you’re looking for when you’re home, and you’ll have more time to spend with your family.

 Don’t forget to pack a First Aid kit that includes cold medicine, pain relievers, bandages, medical tape, tissues, and allergy medicine.
 You know, all the stuff you won’t want to run out to the store for when you really need it!

 Your school should give you a checklist of items to bring to campus.
 If you’re traveling far from home, check with local retailers like Bed, Bath and Beyond to see if they can ship items you need to a store near campus.

 Get Ready for Some of the Best Years of Your Life

-Look for ways to get involved on campus, whether you want to join a club or team (or even both).
+Look for ways to get involved on campus, whether you want to join a club or a team (or even both).
 Spend some time researching the clubs and organizations related to your major, or check out some of the varsity, intramural or club sports your school hosts.
 Get an idea of what’s available before you get to campus so you don’t waste any time once you’re there.